 A 5000 BTU window air conditioning unit is mainly designed for double hung windows, which are 21 inches to 36 inches or 53 centimeters to 91 centimeters in width with a height of 13 3/8 inches or 34 centimeters.

-Specific window air conditioning units with 5000 BTU will have a width of 16.42 inches or 42 centimeters, a depth of 14 inches or 36 centimeters, and a height from top to bottom of 12.56 inches or 32 centimeters.
+Specific AC units with 5000 BTU will have a width of 16.42 inches or 42 centimeters, a depth of 14 inches or 36 centimeters, and a height from top to bottom of 12.56 inches or 32 centimeters.
 These air conditioning units usually weigh 41.5 pounds and are 110 volts.

 Casement Window Air Conditioner Dimensions

-See this window air conditioner at Home Depot [sponsored link]
+See this AC unit at Home Depot [sponsored link]

-Many homeowners who have casement windows installed in their homes struggle to find air conditioning units that will fit their windows but luckily, casement window air conditioning units are available for their use and perusal.
+Many homeowners who have casement windows installed in their homes struggle to find air conditioning products that fit their windows, but luckily, casement window air conditioning units are available for their use.

 Usually, a casement window will require a width of 15 1/2 inches or 39 centimeters since these units will be more extended than they are more expansive.